Surge77/Amazon-SSWD/Readme/IsssueFaced.md

-- Problem: In our website we can have two products with same name and different brands so just giving the data attribute as productName is not enough
+3. Problem: In our website we can have two products with same name and different brands so just giving the data attribute as productName is not enough

 Solution: To fix this :
-  - Give each product an id.
+  - Give each product an i
   - This id should be unique.

+4. Problem: Naming conflicts while importing it with script tags

+solution: Adding multiple <script> tags without type="module" dumps everything into the global namespace — leading to conflicts.
+So we need o create a module and import it with <script type="module">

+> Steps to get a variable out of a file

+1. Add type="module" to the script tag
+2. Export the variable
+3. Import the variable